Gian-Michele/Tutorials/Add_a_Node.md

     mkdir -p .ssh

-then you need tocreate the known_hosts file using command:
+then you need to create the known_hosts file using command:

     ssh-keyscan -H "host name" >> .ssh/known_hosts